cmwilson21/dusty-shoes-client/README.md

 ![](./ds-media/ds-been-there.gif)

 **Note:** Under the Navbar, there is a random city displayed with current temperature.
-Above the footer, there is a random travel quote displayed to help encourage your spirit to travel.
+Above the footer, there is a random travel quote displayed to help encourage your traveling spirit.

 ## Video Walkthrough